 The south asian law students’ association (UCALGARY SALSA)

 The South Asian Law Students Association at the University of Calgary (UCalgary SALSA) is dedicated to developing a strong and supportive community for South Asian law students and allies.
 Our mission is to promote both personal and professional development through mentorship, networking opportunities, and collaborative learning experiences.
-Our goal is to offer opportunities for members to connect with peers and legal professionals, gain valuable insight into the experiences of South Asian lawyers, and see representation of individuals like themselves succeeding in the legal field.
+Our goal is to offer opportunities for members to connect with peers and legal professionals and see representation of individuals like themselves succeeding in the legal field.
 We are committed to advancing South Asian representation and success in the legal profession.
 Through these efforts, we strive to empower our members through law school while strengthening their ties to the broader legal community.

 Follow us on Instagram: @ucalgarysalsa